payne/slick-course/lessons/lessons.md

 Welcome to the essential Slick course.

-This course assumes a working knowledge of Scala and of basic database concepts.

-The course aims to give you working knowledge of the key concepts of Slick by both discussing them and using exercises to test your knowledge.
+This course assumes a working knowledge of Scala and basic database concepts.
+It  aims to give you a working knowledge of the key concepts of Slick by a combination of discussion and practical exercises to test and extend your knowledge.

-To talk to us about it the course email Rory (rory@scalanator.io) or come and chat to us on:
+To talk to us about the course email Rory (rory@scalanator.io) or come and chat to us on:
 [Gitter channel](https://gitter.im/ScalanatorIO/slick-course) channel.

-You can find the full course content and code in the [Github repository], this course is based upon the Slick workshop from [Scala Exchange 2015].
+You can find the full course content and code in the [Github repository].
+This course is based upon the Slick workshop from [Scala Exchange 2015].

 Copyright 2016 [Dave Gurnell] of [Underscore].

-Both the original workshop contents and this course contents are licensed under [CC-BY-NC-SA 4.0],
+Both the original workshop contents and this course contents are licensed under [CC-BY-NC-SA 4.0]

 The original workshop code and this course code are licensed [Apache 2.0].